jameslamb/talks/chi-r-collab-httr/README.md

 ## JSON Basics

 As mentioned above, sometimes the server sends the client a "body" containing some data.
-It's common for that body to a text file with information stored in Javascript Object Notation ([JSON](https://en.wikipedia.org/wiki/JSON)).
+It's common for that body to be a text file with information stored in Javascript Object Notation ([JSON](https://en.wikipedia.org/wiki/JSON)).

 It looks something like this.